chesterbeckett/chesterbeckett.github.io/_posts/2025-06-17-x-forwarded-for-and-azure-monitor.md

  Don't forget to hit the Apply button (Top right) once you have added the field.

-> At this point you probably also want to set your standard fields.
+> At this point you want to ensure you have set all your standard fields.
 If you change them later its gets tricky to update the rest of the config.
 So take the time to ensure what fields you want to include in your logs and ingestion.
 {: .prompt-info }

 ### Application Gateway

-AppGw supports and logs the *X-Forwarded-For* headers by default, but it includes the client port in the string too
+AppGw supports and logs the *X-Forwarded-For* headers by default, but it includes the client port in the string too.

-> note the **IP:PORT** value at the end:
+> Note the **IP:PORT** value at the end:
 {: .prompt-info }

 ```bash
 2025-06-18 11:01:28 10.0.0.4 GET /favicon.ico - 443 - 10.0.2.5 HTTP/1.1 Mozilla/5.0+(Windows+NT+10.0;+Win64;+x64)+AppleWebKit/537.36+(KHTML,+like+Gecko)+Chrome/137.0.0.0+Safari/537.36+Edg/137.0.0.0 - www.host.com 404 0 2 0 109.146.111.249:61335
 ```
+#### Rewrite

 You can remove the mostly useless client port from the header using the rewrites config on your AppGw > Rewrites > Add Rewrite Set.